-- A. There is a clear and urgent need for much training of the committees to raise their management capacities in many different areas.
-This requires much support from stakeholders at different levels. - B. There have been delays in the receipt of funds at the VDC from the District Development Fund due to late release of funds from the centre - this leads to a poor response to farmer demands, and does not build the confidence of the community in the ability of the AFEC to deliver services. - C. As in other sectors of Nepal, there is the unfortunate potential for corruption and cronyism leading to extension support being provided to elite groups, political allies or inappropriate programmes.
+- (1) There is a clear and urgent need for much training of the committees to raise their management capacities in many different areas.
+This requires much support from stakeholders at different levels. - (2) There have been delays in the receipt of funds at the VDC from the District Development Fund due to late release of funds from the centre this leads to a poor response to farmer demands, and does not build the confidence of the community in the ability of the AFEC to deliver services. - (3) As in other sectors of Nepal, there is the unfortunate potential for corruption and cronyism leading to extension support being provided to elite groups, political allies or inappropriate programmes. - (4) There remains a policy gap at the national level for example, there is a lack of a clear pro-poor focus in policies relating to agricultural extension and decentralization policy.